 - Add the beans to the tofu, salt, and 1 C (290g) rancheros sauce (see below for instructions) to the pan.
 Stir gently to incorporate.
 Add more rancheros sauce if desired.
 Warm through on medium-low - about 5 minutes, stirring as needed.
 Taste for salt adjustment.

 For the Rancheros Sauce:

-In a blender, (I use VitaMix) add the fire roasted tomatoes, green bell pepper, onion, garlic, chili pepper, adobo sauce, jalapeños, cumin and sea salt.
+- In a blender, (I use VitaMix) add the fire roasted tomatoes, green bell pepper, onion, garlic, chili pepper, adobo sauce, jalapeños, cumin, sea salt and lime.
 Pulse ingredients until chunky, about 5-6 times.
 It's now ready to use in the recipe.

-Spoon the tofu mixture into warmed tortillas**, place a few slices of avocado along side the tofu mixture and top with more rancheros sauce and cilantro to taste.
+- Spoon the tofu mixture into warmed tortillas** or Homemade Crispy Tostada Shells (easy!), place a few slices of avocado alongside the tofu mixture and top with more rancheros sauce and cilantro to taste.

 - Store leftover sauce in the refrigerator for up to a week or in the freezer for up to a month.
 Leftover Rancheros Tofu Scramble can be stored in a lidded container, in the refrigerator for up to 4 days.